Frequently Asked Questions (FAQs)

 Living expenses: When it comes to places to live, there are many options.
-The first and bestv option is to stay in a university dormitory (Studentenwohnheim), because the fee is also normally subsidized.
+The first and best option is to stay in a university dormitory (Studentenwohnheim), because the fee is also normally subsidized.
 Monthly rent will cost you approximately 150- 300 Euro.
 In addition, you will need money (at least 200 Euro / month) for food and drinks as well as other costs like laundry, clothing, phone, internet and other communication, entertainment, travel expenses etc. which will cost you around 100 - 300 Euro.
 The university normally has cafeterias and dining halls (Mensa).
 The meals offered in Mensa come at favorable price, compared to having lunch in a restaurant or Imbiss (kind of snack bar).
 Another option is: cooking at home (which is cheaper).
 A broadcasting fee has to be paid (follow the link for the details).

-Insurance: Health insurance costs ca. 70 Euro/month for students (=85 Euro health insurance fee +compulsory long-term care insurance ca. 15 Euro, + a small fee of the health insurance, depending on the company ca. 4-6 Euro, for all students under the age of 30).
+Insurance: Health insurance costs ca. 105,- Euro/month for students (=85 Euro health insurance fee + compulsory long-term care insurance ca. 15 Euro + a small administrative fee of the health insurance, depending on the company ca. 4-6 Euro, for all students under the age of 30).
 The Abbe School of Photonics recommends students to organize their health insurance through the Abbe School of Photonics, rather than on their own.
 All students in Germany are required to have health insurance that meets the requirements of German law.
 Students are required to be insured starting from the first day of their first semester (i.e. beginning 1 October for winter term, regardless of date of arrival).
 This reduced student fee applies to all students under 29 years of age and if their home country has no bilateral agreements on recognition of local health insurance in Germany.
 For students over 30 years of age or with children, a different price rate applies.
 The university will not accept any private travel or emergency insurances as proof of insurance.
 The Abbe School of Photonics recommends, however, that students have travel insurance for travelling to Jena and for the time before the semester starts on Ocotber 1st).

 Books and course materials: Many books and course materials can be borrowed at the university library.
 However, there will or may be additional materials that you need to purchase that cannot be found at the library.
 Calculate approximately 150 Euro (or more) per semester for these costs (copies, books, course material etc).

 In general, you will need a visa.
 In general, it is comparably easy and straight forward to get a visa for studying in Germany - so do not be afraid of this!
 The timeframe to get a German visa granted will vary from country to country and may take up to several months.
 Please ask the German embassy in your home country at the day you submitted your application about the procedure and make sure you apply early enough.

 Citizens of certain countries can enter Germany without having a visa: